 This is currently the biggest challenge for BetMGM Poker in the US and something the operator will likely look to tackle in the upcoming months.
-With the recent court decision stating clearly that the Wire Act does not apply to online poker, the legal environment is almost ready for interstate compacts.
+With the recent court decision stating clearly that the Wire Act does not apply to online poker and the DOJ failing to meet the deadline to appeal this decision, the legal environment is now pretty much set for new interstate compacts.

 This would be a huge step in the right direction for the BetMGM USA presence, as it would pave the way for the entire partypoker US Network to combine its player pools from multiple jurisdictions, creating a proper online poker giant.